-- US uses it now for a BMD radar

-- US Air Force: "Thule Air Base is home to the 21st Space Wing's global network of sensors providing missile warning, space surveillance and space control to North American Aerospace Defense Command and Air Force Space Command."
+- According to SIPRI's 2016 Background Paper, this base is the "most northerly US air base but it currently houses only a large intercontinental ballistic missile (ICBM) detection radar and no aircraft." - According to the US Air Force, "Thule Air Base is home to the 21st Space Wing's global network of sensors providing missile warning, space surveillance and space control to North American Aerospace Defense Command and Air Force Space Command." - From May 2011 DOD Report to Congress:

-- No aircraft currently based there

-- From May 2011 DOD Report to Congress

 "In the vicinity of Baffin Bay, Thule Air Base, Greenland, is home to a BMEWS radar and Air Force satellite control network ground site.
 The base provides significant basing capacity such as a deep water port, a 10,000-foot runway, ramp space, radar approach control, and 20-million gallon fuel infrastructure to support throughput for aircraft, mid-air refuelling operations, aerial command and control, SAR operations, and weather forecasting.
-The resident Air Force support units provide capabilities in communications, logistics, engineering, ground transportation, and medical support, including an 8-bed hospital.
-Thule Air Base supports military, government, and Allied missions in the eastern Arctic."
+The resident Air Force support units provide capabilities in communications, logistics,